AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 *Export AuthN TTL Reports*

-Select **Export reports** to save the data in a CSV file on your local machine.

-## AuthZ TTL reports {#authz-ttl-reports}

-The AuthZ TTL reports, also referred to as authorization token Time-To-Live (TTL), displays the duration of the authorization token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
-These reports allow you to visually inspect the amount of time a user remains authorized to watch content for a specific MVPD and platform, with values presented in user-friendly formats like **days**, **hours**, **minutes**, and **seconds**.
-The AuthZ TTL Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.

 >[!IMPORTANT]
 >
-> The **Set by MVPD** placeholder is used when the MVPD enforces the AuthZ TTL value rather than the Adobe Pass Authentication configuration.
+> The **Set by MVPD** placeholder is used when the MVPD enforces the AuthN TTL value rather than the Adobe Pass Authentication configuration.

+Select **Export reports** to save the data as a CSV file on your local machine.

+### AuthZ TTL reports {#authz-ttl-reports}

+The AuthZ TTL reports, also referred to as Authorization Time-To-Live (TTL), displays the duration of the authorization token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
+These reports allow you to inspect the amount of time a user remains authorized to watch content for a specific MVPD and platform.
+The values are presented in user-friendly formats such as, **days**, **hours**, **minutes**, and **seconds**.
+The AuthZ TTL Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.

 You can also view and download the data for [specific channels or MVPDs](#selecting-specific-channels-mvpds).